Are You to Blame for Your Ill Health?

 Blaming yourself for getting sick is like stabbing yourself in the back.
 Especially when you realize how you got sick in the first place and what you need to do to heal.

-Are you to blame for your ill health?
+Am I to blame for my ill health?

 As an energy healer, I see firsthand that many people aren’t ready to take full responsibility for their health, and that’s okay.
 Healing is a journey, and it’s not always about immediate acceptance.
 Sometimes, people are simply not in the right space to acknowledge the power they have over their healing.
-This can be due to emotional trauma, lack of education, or the timing just not being right.
+This can be due to emotional trauma, lack of education, ancestral issues…or maybe the timing just isn’t right.

-That said, I find that very few of my clients feel blamed for their illness.
-Part of this is due to the gentleness of the approach I take.
+That said, I find that very few of my clients feel blamed (by me, at least) for their illness.
+Part of this is due to the gentleness and multidmensional perspective of the approach I take.
 Instead of focusing on what went wrong, I show how the mind and emotions impact our bodies.
 Medicine, too, recognizes that stress can harm us.
-But the real question is, what causes the stress, and how do we respond to it?
+But the real question is, what caused the stress, and how did we respond to it?

 The key idea is this: